pdeans/miva-api/readme.md

 ##### Checking For Request Errors

 Checking for errors that may have occurred on the Api request can be accomplished with the `getErrors` method.
 This method will return a `stdClass` object containing the error code and error message thrown.
-The `isSuccess` method can be used as a flag to determine if a request error occurred:
+The `isSuccess` method returns a boolean value which can be used as a flag to determine if a request error occurred:

 ```php
 $response = $api->func('ProductList_Load_Query')->add()->send();